 A PRACH is transmitted using the selected PRACH format with transmission power , as described in Subclause 7.4, on the indicated PRACH resource.

 A UE is provided a number of SS/PBCH blocks associated with one PRACH occasion and a number of contention based preambles per SS/PBCH block per valid PRACH occasion by ssb-perRACH-OccasionAndCB-PreamblesPerSSB.
-If , one SS/PBCH block is mapped to consecutive valid PRACH occasions and contention based preambles with consecutive indexes associated with SS/PBCH block , , per valid PRACH occasion start from preamble index 0.
+If , one SS/PBCH block is mapped to consecutive valid PRACH occasions and contention based preambles with consecutive indexes, per valid PRACH occasion start from preamble index 0.
 If , contention based preambles with consecutive indexes associated with SS/PBCH block , , per valid PRACH occasion start from preamble index where is provided by totalNumberOfRA-Preambles and is an integer multiple of .